 - Documents: identity card, biometric passport photo

 - Time limit: none.
-However, the driving licence is only valid for 15 years.
-At the latest then you must apply for a new document, which will then be valid for another 15 years.
+However, the licence is only valid for 15 years.
+After that, you have to apply for a new document, which will be valid for another 15 years.

 - Examinations: Category B96 does not have its own examination, but special training.
 Your driving school will issue you with a certificate of attendance if your training is successful.
-With this certificate you can have the key number B96 entered in your driving licence.
+With this certificate, you can have the key number B96 entered into your driving licence.

 - I automatically receive these driving licence categories with my B96 driving licence: AM, L

 - I get to drive this with B96: Category B motor vehicles with a trailer with a gross vehicle weight (GT) exceeding 750 kg and a GT of the vehicle combination exceeding 3,500 kg but not exceeding 4,250 kg.